NickBaren101/Godot-Games/last-call/game-design-document.md

 **Low power mode.** Below `1.00`, drain halves to `LOW_POWER_DRAIN`, the phone surface dims to 80% brightness, and `TYPING_MIN` rises to `2.0`.
 Realistic, and it buys the finale room.

-**Failed sends still cost battery.** The message appears with a "not delivered" marker, no reply arrives, and the option is consumed.
-Deliberate.
+**No random failures.** Ordinary sends always deliver — the game has no dice rolls.
+The only undelivered message is at the finale, and it is *deterministic*: if the final message you choose costs more battery than remains, it can't send (the phone dies mid-send), appearing with a "not delivered" marker.
+That is a consequence of the choice, not chance.
 Do not add a retry.

 ---